danielsaidi/KeyboardKitSwiftUI/README.md

 You can read about some of this in the main project's readme collection.

+## How to create keyboards with SwiftUI

+There is no magic to using this library with SwiftUI.
+You can use any views you like, and just let them trigger actions when they are tapped, pressed etc.

+However, this repo has a bunch of views and utilities to help you simplify this.
+This is stil very much a work in progress, but my goal is to have great SwiftUI support in KeyboardKit 4.0.
+So far, the support is pretty basic.

+Basically, you can create keyboards in a wide variety of ways:

+* Use any `SwiftUI` views and manually call the action handler when they are tapped, pressed etc.
+* Use any `SwiftUI` views and use `View+KeyboardGestures` to trigger any functions when they are tapped, pressed etc.
+* Use any `SwiftUI` views and use `View+KeyboardAction` to apply a certain keyboard action to the view.
+* Use any `SwiftUI` views and use `View+System` to apply various system look and feel to them, e.g. `systemKeyboardButtonStyle`.
+* Use `SystemKeyboardButton` to create buttons that try to mimic the native look and feel for the provided keyboard action.
+* Use any of the many views in the `Views` namespace to create more complex keyboards.

+Note that the `System` namespace is intended to build keyboards that resemble system keyboards.
+They currently provide little customizations.

 ## Demo application

 There is a SwiftUI-specific demo keyboard in the main `KeyboardKit` repository.